top of page

 “If you look far beyond the Big Dipper, past Polaris to the Pegasus Constellation, you will find these missing horses shining brightly.
 The luminous mares of a once noble herd prance across a blanket of black sky.
 They are the “Night Mares”, strong, wild and free!
 They dream of a time long ago when the land was filled with wild horses thundering across vast plains.
 Their stars light up wishes, for a day when they will be able to run free with the herds below and bring the legend and magic to life!” ~ Dawn Van Zant

 When I read the “No More Night Mares” story, I was inspired by the mystical and symbolic significance of Dawn’s themes and I felt a kinship with her vision.
 I had always wanted to do a work of art depicting horses in the Pegasus constellation.
 The concepts for the artwork immediately started to appear in my imagination in complex detail.
-All of these were sign to me that these paintings were meant to be.
+All these were signs to me that these paintings were meant to be.

 Star Spirits